Skip to main content

 Distinction between statutory and non-statutory directors of Dutch companies

-A crucial aspect of understanding the legal framework for dismissing a director in the Netherlands is differentiating between statutory and non-statutory directors of Dutch companies.
-In Dutch employment law, the distinction between these two types of directors is crucial as it determines the rights and obligations of each party involved.
+An important aspect of understanding the legal framework for dismissing a director in the Netherlands is differentiating between statutaire bestuurders (statutory directors) and titulaire bestuurders (non-statutory directors) of Dutch companies.
+In Dutch employment law, this distinction determines the rights and obligations of each party involved.
 Statutory directors are appointed by the company's articles of association or by a resolution of the general meeting of shareholders.

 They have legal representation and management powers, and their dismissal is subject to specific legal requirements.
 On the other hand, non-statutory directors are appointed by a contract and do not have the same legal status and rights as statutory directors.
 Dismissing a non-statutory director is generally governed by the terms of their employment contract and Dutch employment law, including grounds for termination and the director's rights.